 It can be quite time-consuming to apply for training contracts alongside your studies, but you can make things easier for yourself by applying during the summer.
 Given that law firms hire two years in advance, you might choose to apply after your second-year exams and before the deadlines (mostly in July) to be able to get a training contract immediately.
 Of course, you’ll have to complete your final year and legal practice course (LPC) before you even start as a trainee.

-However, it may be worth waiting until you have your second year results before applying for a training contract.
-It’s bloomin’ well difficult to get a training contract and if you don’t quite get the required grades (2:1 or above) it’s even more difficult.
+However, it may be worth waiting until you have your second-year results before applying for a training contract.
+They're very competitive programmes, and if you don’t quite get the required grades—2:1 or above—it’s even more difficult.

 If you’ve performed well, apply away.
 If you’re on the border, it may be worth holding off.
-Also, you may want to take a graduate gap year—your course has been intense and the LPC and two years of a training contract will be even more hard work.
+Also, you may want to take a graduate gap year—your course has been intense, and the LPC and two years of a training contract will be even more hard work.

-If you haven’t been successful in your training contract hunt, but know you definitely want to be a solicitor, then applying solely for the LPC is the next stage for you.
+If you haven’t been successful in your training-contract hunt, but know you definitely want to be a solicitor, then applying solely for the LPC is the next stage for you.

-Keep up with law society involvement
+Keep up with law-society involvement

 If you’re finding it hard to strike a balance between studying and submitting applications, concentrate on your studies.
 You can always apply next year!